JamesNtsika/sql-data-warehouse/README.md

-# sql-data-warehouse
+# Data Warehouse and Analytics Project

-Building a mordern data warehouse with SQL Server, including ETTL processes, data modeling, and analytics.
+Developing a data warehouse using SQL Server which involves implementing ETL processes, designing data models, and performing analytical operations.